 Symptoms of autism usually start in very early childhood.
 However, it is unusual for people to get a diagnosis before the age of 5.
 Many people on the milder end of the spectrum go undiagnosed for years if not for their entire lives.

-Autism is known as a neurodevelopmental disorder and is not “curable” in the traditional sense.
-However, there are many benefits in getting a diagnosis, ranging from extra support at school through to a better understanding of the condition, how to live with it and how best to manage it.
+Autism is known as a neurodevelopmental difference and is not something to “cure”.
+However, there are many benefits in getting a diagnosis for autism, ranging from extra support at school through to a better understanding of the condition, how to live with it and how best to manage it.

 Risk factors for autism include: